raphaelmue/dashup/docs/architectures/testing/test_plan.md

 ### 7.5 Smoke Test Suite and Supporting Test Scripts

-We integrated in our test workflow smoke tests as well, to check before committing changes, whether the basic functionality works or not.
+We integrated smoke tests in our test workflow as well to check before committing changes, whether the basic functionality works or not.
 Smoke tests are explained earlier (see [5.1.3 Smoke testing](#513-smoke-testing))

 Each master build publishes a code coverage result, that can be seen also here: